vicharak-in/vicharak-docs/source/vaaman-linux/linux-development-guide/linux-sdk.md

 ---

-### Vicharak RAW Image
+### Vicharak RAW (GPT) Image

 Vicharak provides another method to pack the firmware into a single image.
-This script uses the RAW image format, and can be used to flash the firmware to the eMMC of the development board or any SD-card using the `dd` command or using `Balena Etcher` tool.
+This script uses the GPT image format, and can be used to flash the firmware to any supported storage media (SD-Card, eMMC or NVMe) using the basic linux utility such as `dd` or even using `Balena Etcher` tool.

 ```{seealso}
 [How to use Balena Etcher](#how-to-use-balena-etcher)